 Degica’s all-in-one visual novel engine is the priciest out of all the options listed here, but it also purports to be one of the best options for creating your own visual novel.
 While its price may be a barrier for some, Visual Novel Maker does come with a full suite of features.

 Unfortunately, while Visual Novel Maker has plenty of features to help you make the best visual novel possible, it’s not as user-friendly as TyranoBuilder or even Ren’Py.
 There’s a massively deep set of tools that both beginners and advanced users can create projects with, but you’ll have to have at least a rudimentary understanding of programming to get started.
-Luckily, there’s a massive guide you can read over before starting.
+Luckily, there’s a massive guide you can read before starting.
 The user interface is quite busy, and takes a bit of getting used to.
 While you can drag and drop commands much like with TyranoBuilder, there are a number of commands to learn and memorize before you can start making real progress.

 All of the actions needed to layer together scenes are color-coded, but you need to know what order to place them in, how to trigger characters as they join scenes or speak, and build on top of that further.
-There’s a dizzying amount of options meant particularly for those who want to make the most customizable visual novel possible.
+There’s a dizzying amount of options meant for those who want to make the most customizable visual novel possible.
 I didn’t find it very welcoming despite my experiences with the other visual novel engines, but its potential is obvious from the moment you load it up.

 Visual Novel Maker is an all-in-one package where you pay for the convenience of elements of game creation that you’d like to use, but either don’t want to spend the time figuring out or decide to devote to learning an actual coding language instead.
 That’s not to downplay its usefulness, but you’d likely be better served by the other, simpler packages here or learning more about a specific language to save a bit of money before jumping in completely.